Feeding Suggestions for Baby Koi (Newborn to Three Months)

 At the end of your second month, the fish should measure between 1 and 2 inches.
 Continue with four feedings a day, as much as the youngsters gobble up in five minutes.
 Keep in mind that koi don't practice equality.
 Some hog the feedings.
-Remove these robust fish to a separate tank or let them eat their fill until lose interest and allow the rest to eat.
+Remove these robust fish to a separate tank or let them eat their fill until they lose interest and allow the rest to eat.
 Make sure, however, that the more skittish babies don't starve.
 A balanced diet can include several or all of the following:

 - Crushed pellets (meant for adult koi)

 - Once daily, give sinking pellets designed for baby koi

 - Frozen brine shrimp blocks (the ones that contain the adult shrimps)

 The Third Month

 Drop a feeding.
 Every day, allow them to eat on three occasions as much as they take in five minutes.
 Their diet changes a little; feed both types of pellets from your second month and don't give frozen daphnia more than once a day.
 By the end of this month, your koi should measure between 3 and 4 inches long.